imagej/imagej.github.io/pages/Android.md

 description: test description
 ---

-%Replace% PlatformsMenu %Replace% Android is a mobile operating system developed by Google, which commonly runs on Android phones and tablets.
+{% include menu-platforms %}Android is a mobile operating system developed by Google, which commonly runs on Android phones and tablets.

 ## Status of ImageJ on Android